 The RRS and the borrowers maintained the right to terminate all securities lending transactions on demand.
 The cash collateral received on each loan was invested, together with the cash collateral of other qualified taxexempt plan lenders, in a collective investment pool.
 As the loans are terminable at will, the duration of the investments generally did not match the duration of the investments made with the cash collateral.

 For the year ended June 30, 2020, the average duration of the short-term investments in the duration pool, which includes securities with a remaining maturity of 91 days or greater, was 18 days with weighted-average maturity of 1,603 days.
-The average duration of the short-term investments in the liquidity pool, which primarily includes securities with the remaining maturity ranging from 1 to 170 days, was 27 with weighted-average maturity of 70 days.
+The average duration of the short-term investments in the liquidity pool, which primarily includes securities with the remaining maturity ranging from 1 to 170 days, was 27 days with weighted-average maturity of 70 days.

-For the year ended June 30, 2019, the average duration of the short-term investments in the duration pool, which includes securities with a remaining maturity of 91 days or greater, was 1,697 days with weighted average maturity of 20 days.
-The average duration of the short-term investments in the liquidity pool, which primarily includes securities with the remaining maturity ranging from 3 to 84 days, was 105 days with weighted average maturity of 23 days.

-The following table shows the fair value measurements of the securities lent, cash collateral received, and the reinvested cash collateral.
+The following table shows the fair value measurements of the securities lent, cash collateral received, and the reinvested cash collateral as of June 30, 2020.